tjcruz-dei/ICS_PCAPS/README.md

 ## LICENSE

 The content of this repository itself is licensed under the Creative Commons Attribution 3.0 Unported license, and the underlying source code used to format and display that content is licensed under the MIT license.

+## CREDITS

+These captures were undertaken and provided by a team at the University of Coimbra (Portugal), working under the auspices of the ATENA H2020 project.